zhvqee/netty/README.md

 ## How to build

-For the detailed information about building and developing Netty, please visit [the developer guide](http://netty.io/wiki/developer-guide.html).
+For the deEventLooptailed information about building and developing Netty, please visit [the developer guide](http://netty.io/wiki/developer-guide.html).
 This page only gives very basic information.

 You require the following to build Netty: